 In addition, I adhere to cognitivist’s self-regulated learning.
 For example, I’m a constant learner myself who reflects on my own understanding of a topic or methodology and seeks ongoing education.
 My philosophy spills over in my teaching; I believe students learn by applying their knowledge in building their understanding of a subject.
 Teachers teach best as facilitators, allowing students to demonstrate their skills or knowledge in a student-directed classroom.
 Students need opportunities to lead class discussions, work on collaborative projects, and evaluate their peers.
 Moreover, I acknowledge that the transfer of knowledge isn’t automatic and must be facilitated via coaching (Speck) and other follow-up support, so that it’s sustained.

 I believe that adult students are autonomous, goal-oriented, practical, and need respect and motivation (Knowles).
-I focus on the factors for motivating students to enroll in the course and try to enhance their learning and increase any barriers.
+I focus on the factors for motivating students to enroll in the course and try to enhance their learning and decrease any barriers.
 I recognize that learning occurs within each individual at different speeds.
 I describe how this is natural and not a deficiency in order to reduce anxiety (Krashen’s affective filter).

 I believe learning results from a stimulation of the senses.
 In some students, one sense is used more than others are for learning or recall (i.e. learning styles).
 Therefore, I present material and provide various learning platforms that stimulate as many senses as possible, in order to increase my chances of teaching successfully.
 Additionally, I strive to reduce any barriers for persons with disabilities by providing adaptive technology and/or modifications to material.